 pacstrap -K /mnt \

-base less which \
+base sudo systemd less which lsof \

 linux-zen linux linux-firmware \